-In summary, Ford has seen its revenue tumbling the most in all business segments and all regions in 2020.
+In summary, Ford saw its revenue tumbling the most in all business segments and in all regions in fiscal 2020.

-Whatever it is, the year 2020 represents one of Ford’s worst fiscal year when it is heavily indebted while seeing its sales plunging to the lowest.
+Whatever it is, 2020 represents one of Ford’s worst years when it is heavily indebted while seeing its sales plunging to the lowest.

-Nevertheless, Ford may survive through the crisis or even recover to prior growth, judging from the new product lineup in 2021/2022 that it is planning to roll out.
+Nevertheless, Ford may survive through the crisis or even return stronger, judging from the new product lineup in 2021/2022 that it is planning to roll out.

 Ford’s recent electric vehicles bet may just be the perfect catalyst that the company has been looking for.

 For now, just keep your finger crossed and come back to this article every 3 months when it’s updated or sign up to our newsletter for the latest updates!